jrozra200/jakelearnsdatascience_v4/content/drafts/2021-02-24-what-is-data-science/index.md

 adding it is that it needs to live at every step of the process.
 Data scientists often get access to sensitive data and are asked to make powerful tools that affect real people in real ways.
-Knowing what your outputs are being used for and why they are being used is necessary to start, then knowing when (and speaking up) that crosses an ethical boundary.
-We all come with our biases and need to make sure we are not propagating them through our work - it is very easy in data science to forget this because you are removed from the actual decision.
+Knowing what your outputs are being used for and why they are being used is necessary to start, then knowing when that crosses an ethical boundary (and speaking up).
+We all come with our biases and need to make sure we are not propagating them through our work - it is very easy in data science to forget this.

 Use data for good.
 Primum non nocere.
 First do no harm.